-This pilot was started in April 2019, the DIF Minimal Viable Product (MVP) will be tested in the first quarter of 2020.
+This pilot was started in April 2019, the DIF Minimal Viable Product (MVP) will be tested in the final quarter of 2020.

 WHO IS THE MAIN APPLICANT

 Dorcas strives for lasting change for those who live in poverty, are excluded or are caught in a crisis.
 For this reason, they have been implementing Cash Based Aid (CBA) as part of their activities.
-Looking for ways to increase impact, they invested their Dutch Relief Alliance innovation funding and will lead the 121 Direct Cash Aid pilot in Ethiopia in the first quarter of 2020.
+Looking for ways to increase impact, they invested their Dutch Relief Alliance innovation funding and will lead the 121 Direct Cash Aid pilot in Ethiopia in the first (* update now moved to Fourth) quarter of 2020.